Netronome/nfp-drv-kmods/README.md

 work.
 Systems using Netronome SDN products currently do use this mode.

-Note that in standard build configuration user space access can still be enabled for this mode by setting the nfp_dev_cpp parameter to true, but is disabled by default.
+Note that in standard build (i.e. not `make nfp_net`) low-level user space ABI of non-netdev mode can still be exposed by setting the `nfp_dev_cpp` parameter to true, but is disabled by default.

 ## VF driver

 The nfp.ko contains a driver used to provide NIC-style access to Virtual Functions of the device when operating in PCI SR-IOV mode.

-For example, if a physical NFP6000 device was running Netronome SDN, and had assigned a rule matching 'all 172.16.0.0/24 received' to VF 5, then the NFP6000's SR-IOV device `#5` would use this driver to provide a NIC style interface to the flows that match that rule.
+*For example, if a physical NFP6000 device was running Netronome SDN, and had assigned a rule matching `'all 172.16.0.0/24 received'` to VF 5, then the NFP6000's SR-IOV device `#5` would use this driver to provide a NIC style interface to the flows that match that rule.*

 ## Sources